marcomoretto/command/command/docs/use_cases.rst

 Mapping probes and export the gene expression matrix
 ====================================================

-If you are done with importing experiments you can now map the probes to genes using the blast and a double filtering GUI of  COMMAND>_.
+If you are done with importing experiments you can now map the probes to genes using BLAST [#f2]_ and a double filtering GUI of COMMAND>_.
-Go to Platform, select the platform to be mapped (e.g. here GPL90) and click the chain icon (map platform to biological features) on the bottom left corner.
+Go to Platform, select the platform to be mapped (e.g. GPL90 from the Affymetrix Use Case) and click the chain icon (map platform to biological features) on the bottom left corner.

-Now you can use the dialog to run blast and filtered the data (here we use the default settings.)
+Now you can use the dialog to run BLAST and filter the data (here we use the default settings).

 When your are fine with filtering you can use one of the selected filtered objects and download the expression matrix going to Options > Export.